OngMinXian/NUSPlanner/README.md

 2. Select the option to **configure files for Firebase Hosting and (optionally) set up GitHub Action deploys**

-3. Choose these options for the subsequent config options
+3. Choose these options for the subsequent config options:
 - Please select an option: **Use an existing project**
-- Select a default Firebase project for this directory: **auth-development-71ec2(NUSPlanner)**
+- Select a default Firebase project for this directory: **auth-development-71ec2 (NUSPlanner)**
 - What do you want to use as your public directory? **build**
 - Configure as a single-page app (rewrite all urls to /index.html)? **Yes**
 - Set up automatic builds and deploys with GitHub? **No**